-Emily Skor joined Growth Energy as CEO in May 2016.
-She leads the country’s premiere biofuel trade association, representing 100 producers, 89 associate companies, and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, more affordable fuel choices at the pump.
+Emily Skor leads the country’s premiere biofuel trade association, representing over half of the nation’s total ethanol production and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, healthier, and more affordable fuel choices at the pump.

-Ms. Skor graduated Phi Beta Kappa from Wellesley College.
+Skor graduated Phi Beta Kappa from Wellesley College and is a trustee of Aidan Montessori School.
 She lives in Washington, D.C. with her husband and two children.
-She is a trustee of Aidan Montessori School and serves on the board of directors of Madeline Island Chamber Music.

 WASHINGTON, D.C. – Today, Growth Energy CEO Emily Skor submitted comments to the U.S. Department of Agriculture (USDA) as part of USDA’s Agriculture Innovation Agenda, regarding readily available technologies that enable our domestic agriculture sector to increase production while reducing its environmental footprint.
 In her comments, Skor argued that biofuels like ethanol play a critical role in achieving the department’s […]

 WASHINGTON, D.C. – Today, Growth Energy welcomed the U.S. Department of Agriculture’s (USDA) announcement of grants under the Higher Blends Infrastructure Incentive Program (HBIIP).
 Growth Energy’s unmatched network of both large and small retail partners secured nearly $30 million in grants for over 290 sites selling more than 400 million gallons of gasoline annually.
 “This […]